Our ProgramsBusiness Boot Camps, Business Academy & Business Plan Competitions

 Welcome to Project ECHO’s High School Entrepreneurs’ Program

-Project ECHO provides an invigorating environment for high school students to learn about entrepreneurship through a year-long program that combines business fundamentals, mentoring, field trips and activity-based learning.
-It’s successful because our collaborative approach to working with high schools and their teachers allows them to take the lead and teach the program to their students in their classrooms.
+Project ECHO provides an invigorating environment for high school students to learn about entrepreneurship through a year-long program that combines business fundamentals, mentoring, college field trips and activity-based learning.
+It’s successful because of our collaborative approach to working with high schools and their teachers allows them to take the lead and teach the program to their students in their classrooms.
+It’s the perfect add-on to an existing class where the teacher would like to incorporate activity-based learning with an awesome capstone project.
 Project ECHO is proud to offer the academic portion of the program free to schools and their students, though there are registration fees to attend the events.
 Generous early bird discounts are offered!

 The program culminates in the spring with a formal business plan competition.
 Student teams from dozens of schools across Southern California join us at UCLA Anderson School of Management to compete on stage in front of hundreds of guests, teachers, peers and judges.
 Executive level volunteer judges are recruited to evaluate team presentations that pitch the most unique business idea supported by a comprehensive business plan inclusive of a marketing plan, financial analysis, research and development.
 Start-up funds are awarded to the winning teams.

 High School Entrepreneurs’